tsackton/taelgar/People/Historical Figures/Sembaran Royalty/Derik I.md

 He had five children, and was succeeded by his second son, [[Derik II]].
 His third child, Matilda, inherited the Duchy of Telham, and after his reign the Sembaran royalty no longer styled themselves "Dukes of Telham".

+%% There might be some additional important information in backlinks which should be checked for, hence factcheck %%